 With the help of AMP, marketers can create dynamic and interactive emails that allow the users to browse through image carousels or catalogs, RSVP to an event, reply to Google Docs comments, and fill out a form right in their inbox.
 It enhances the subscriber engagement by increasing the time spent on your emails.

 Email Uplers has observed a significant increase in the time spent on the emails whenever we included any interactive element.
-With the help of AMP, it would be possible for Gmail subscribers to experience interactivity in emails that was not possible earlier.
+With the help of AMP for email, it would be possible for Gmail subscribers to experience interactivity in emails that was not possible earlier.

 Despite the fact that it is an open-source technology that anyone can use, people will hesitate to use it - primarily because it is a technique-sensitive technology and it has exclusive pre-requisites that need to be fulfilled.